curblr/curblr-spec/README.md

 # Origins
 CurbLR is based on the design and thinking laid out in [CurbSpec](https://github.com/jfh01/CurbSpec).
 At SharedStreets, we spoke with a handful of cities across the US, reviewed their parking regulation datasets, conducted field mapping in a local area to experience data collection, and converted an [initial dataset of ~35,000 Los Angeles parking zones](/conversions) into the CurbSpec format.
 To our knowledge, this was the first attempt to convert a curb regulation dataset into CurbSpec.
 When trying to convert GIS data into the spec, we realized that several significant modifications were needed, including:
 - Adding location information for the regulation (both geographic and with the [SharedStreets linear referencing system](https://sharedstreets.io/how-the-sharedstreets-referencing-system-works/).
-- Structuring regulations as a GeoJSON, and in a flatter manner (one curb activity per feature)
+- Structuring regulations as a GeoJSON object, and in a flatter manner (one curb activity per feature)
 - Using a well-known values approach to avoid free-form text where possible
 - Adding metadata to describe the agency that created the data, and other relevant aspects that apply across a CurbLR feed
 - Adding a structured, but optional, place for data such as payment information and asset information, which is required for some consumption efforts